wylazakaria/acme-accounting/README.md

 This service is old, new business requirements have come in and it requires us to change the internals of the service.

-Let's start with fixing the behaviour of the service.
+Let's generate with fixing the behaviour of the service.

 **Instructions**